Tag Archives: determination

 FotorCreated

-On this day I had my first big book signing event, rubbing shoulders with over 100 other authors.
-A lot of work and labor of love went on behind the scenes weeks, days, hours, and even minutes before.
+On this day, I had my first big book signing event, rubbing shoulders with over 100 other authors.
+A lot of work and labor of love went into it behind the scenes, spanning weeks, days, hours, and even minutes beforehand.
 Family and friends braved the cold and wet weather to stop by and share my special day with me.
 I was intoxicated with emotions as I ran around giggling, boohooing, and giggling again.
 This was one exhilarating day, an event that I will hold dear to my heart and cherish for a lifetime.

 Do you have a passion?
 Is there a dream in your heart that motivates you to do something?
 With perseverance and determination, dreams do come true.
 Be a dream chaser.
 Dream big.
 Don’t quit.
 Every journey begins with a single step.